Miller Disability Law, P.C.

 Possible Upcoming Social Security Reforms

-The more than 13 million Americans dependent on Social Security disability benefits are eager to know what changes they might expect from the new administration.
+The more than 13 million Americans dependent on Social Security Disability benefits are eager to know what changes they might expect from the new administration.
 While facing a long list of priorities, many people expect that the Biden administration will soon turn its attention to Social Security reform.

 During his 2020 campaign, President Biden promised to “increase the benefit level for people receiving SSI (Supplemental Security Income) to at least 100% of the poverty level.”
 Other suggestions include removing the two-year waiting period for Medicare and the five-month waiting period for SSDI (Social Security Disability Insurance) for those unable to work.